-The method I use for photographing moths on the sheet includes using a 100mm macro lens with a ring flash.
-With the lens I also add a 1.4x extender.
-I set the camera on Av mode.
-I use an F-stop of 22.
-The camera sets the shutter speed to sync with the flash.
-On my camera that is 1/160 sec.
+The method I use for photographing moths on the sheet includes using a 100mm macro lens with the Canon dual flash MX.
+I set the camera on manual mode.
+I use an F-stop of 11 and a shutter speed of 250 with the flash.
 I also use auto focus.

 The reasoning behind the setup is that I am trying to get the best depth of field I can.
 Depth of field is the space on either side of the subject that is in focus.
 The greater the depth of field, the more of the subject that is in focus.
 When you are shooting macro pictures at a few inches, the depth of field is about 1/32 inch, maybe.
 With the newer, higher pixel sensors on the digital cameras, I recommend that people not get so close to the subject.
 All other things being fixed (shutter speed and F-stop), the distance to the subject comes into play.
 The depth of field decreases as you get closer to the subject.
 I recommend that the subject only fill about half of the frame.
 Most people will crop their photos and pick a size based on what they plan to do with the photo.
 By not getting too close, you are helping with the depth of field.